 Palliative and end of life care researchers can also access a wide range of training and career development support through NIHR Personal Research Training awards.
 These are available at different levels of research experience, and accessible by different professional backgrounds: Research Professorships, Fellowships Programme, Integrated Clinical Academic Programme, Local Authority Academic Fellowships Programme.

-Applicants should consider contacting their local NIHR Research Design Service and the NIHR Clinical Research Network for early support and to ensure proposals are appropriately costed and include, where relevant, excess treatment costs and service support costs in all settings and all nations.
+Applicants should consider contacting their local NIHR Research Support Service (RSS) (this was previously supported by the Research Design Service) and the NIHR Clinical Research Network for early support and to ensure proposals are appropriately costed and include, where relevant, excess treatment costs and service support costs in all settings and all nations.

 In the UK, more than 600,000 people are expected to die each year and, at any one time, many people live with a life expectancy of less than one year.
 A significant proportion of deaths are predictable, which offers opportunities to plan and consider the wishes and preferences of people with life-limiting conditions for their palliative and end of life care and treatment.
 It has been estimated that around 90% of people who die need or would benefit from palliative and end of life care.